uncomplicate/neanderthal/articles/tutorial_opencl.md

 `uncomplicate.clojurecl.core`.

-And, to be sure that this code is always in the proper working condition, I'll write it as a bunch of midje test facts and include it in the test suite, therefore do not mind these `facts` and `=>`s, they're not part of Neanderthal.
+And, to be sure that this code is always in the proper working condition, I'll write a bunch of midje test facts and include them in the test suite.
+Therefore, do not mind these `facts` and `=>`s - they're not part of Neanderthal.

 ```Clojure